smarterer/leaderboard/README.rst

 1) First you need to `sign up for a Smarterer API application registration <https://smarterer.com/api/reg>`_.

-   - If you're running this app on localhost you must specify ``http://localhost:5000/smarterer_auth_complete`` as the Callback URL.
+   - If you're running this app on localhost you must specify ``http://localhost:5000/reg_complete`` as the Callback URL.

 2) Add your client_id and app_secret to the config file under SMARTERER_CLIENT_ID and SMARTERER_APP_SECRET.
 3) Choose a Smarterer TEST_URL_SLUG for the test you want to display a leaderboard for e.g. facebook, google-search.
-4) Create a `smarterer test widget <http://smarterer.com/test-widget/create>`_.
-5) Copy the embed html from the widget page to the config file under SMARTERER_WIDGET_EMBED.

 Start the web app